y-kidane/UNO/README.md

 #how to play
 1. compile by entering in terminal: tsc --strict main.ts
 2. run the program by entering in terminal:  node game-comp.js
+3. follow the printed rules and instructions of the game.
+4. if you want to quit game, enter: quit.